sfomuseum/js-zoomable-images/README.md

 ## Important

-Work in progress.
+The documentation for this package is incomplete.
 For now, please consult this blog post for details:

 * https://millsfield.sfomuseum.org/blog/2020/09/14/js-zoomable/